dotnet/runtime/Documentation/building/unix-test-instructions.md

 - The CoreCLR repo is cloned at `~/coreclr`
 - The CoreFX repo is cloned at `~/corefx`
 - The Windows clone of the CoreCLR repo is mounted at `/media/coreclr`
-- The Windows clone of the CoreFX repo is mounted at `/media/corefx`

 Tests currently need to be built on Windows and copied over to the Unix machine for testing.
 Copy the test build over to the Unix machine: